 An introduction to the study of the Earth including its composition, structure, history, and the processes occurring on its surface and in its interior.
 The course includes some elementary geophysics and geochemistry, and uses algebra, along with trigonometric, logarithmic, and exponential functions.
 This course is designed for students considering majoring in one of the natural sciences, mathematics, or archaeology.
 Credit may not be earned for both ASTR 102 and 112.
 Four hours of lecture and one three-hour laboratory per week.
-Corequisite: MATH 127 or consent of instructor.
+Prerequisite: MATH placement of level 4, credit for or concurrent enrollment in MATH 127, or consent of instructor.